maxbundscherer/DD7MB/docs/index.md

 I am mainly active using the following callsigns and radios:

-* [DF0OHM](https://www.qrz.com/db/DF0OHM) - *HF/VHF/UHF* - Club Station Of Technische Hochschule Nuernberg Georg Simon Ohm (Kenwood TS-2000X with T2FD Antenna)
+* [DF0OHM](https://www.qrz.com/db/DF0OHM) - *HF/VHF/UHF* - Club Station Of Technische Hochschule Nuernberg Georg Simon Ohm (Kenwood TS-2000X or Icom IC-7300 with T2FD Antenna)
 * [DD7MB](https://www.qrz.com/db/DD7MB) - *HF* - Personal callsign (Icom IC-7300 with Difona HF-P1 Antenna)
 * [DD7MB/P](https://www.qrz.com/db/DD7MB) - *VHF/UHF* - Portable operation (Alinco DJ-MD-5X-EG)

-I am interested in many modes, especially PSK31, FT8, Olivia, CW/Morse, satellite communication, RTTY, and further developments of these modes.
+I am interested in many modes, especially PSK31, FT8, Olivia, CW/Morse, satellite communication, RTTY, FT8, JS8, SSTV and further developments of these modes.

+I am currently mainly active on HF with [DF0OHM](https://logbook.qrz.com/lbstat/DF0OHM/).

 Did you hear me?
 I would be delighted if you would let me know when you heard me.
 I have set up a [small and simple online form](https://forms.gle/byaGX86faruhT4m97) for this purpose.
 This form is also included at the bottom of this website.